Zhoha28/Recipies-Blog/README.md

 The easiest way to deploy this project is with [Vercel](https://vercel.com/):

-1. Push your project to GitHub.
+1. Push this repo to GitHub.
-2. Go to [Vercel](https://vercel.com/), import the repo, and follow the prompts.
-3. Add the following environment variables in your Vercel project settings:
+2. Import it into Vercel and set up environment variables:
    - `CONTENTFUL_SPACE_ID`
-   - `CONTENTFUL_ACCESS_TOKEN`
+   - `CONTENTFUL_ACCESS_KEY`
-4. Deploy 🚀
+3. Deploy 🚀

 Your blog will be live on a `vercel.app` domain (or a custom domain if you set one).